‘SUPERMAN IV: THE QUEST FOR PEACE’

 Jackie Cooper returns as Perry White and Marc McClure as Jimmy Olsen.
 Sam Wanamaker stars as David Warfield and Mariel Hemingway as Lacy, Warfield’s daughter, who take over the Daily Planet.

 By the way, just a minute!
-I recognised someone in this ‘Superman’ movie that made over the moon.
-That was Stanley Lebor as General Romoff, who was in the comedy series ‘Ever Decreasing Circles’.
+I recognised someone in this ‘Superman’ movie that made me over the moon.
+That was Stanley Lebor as General Romoff, who was in the BBC sitcom series, ‘Ever Decreasing Circles’!

 ‘Superman IV: The Quest For Peace’ has been a joy to watch.
 It’s sad it’s the last film of the series with Christopher Reeve as Superman, but I don’t think the film is awful as people make it out to be.